Updated May 2023

 As a scientist and attorney, I have devoted myself to the success of this new educational model.
 My experiences in Thailand, where I now live most of the time, has also been instrumental in helping me evaluate the American system of higher education against various foreign models.
-For example, in Thailand and many other countries, a student interested in medicine or dentistry enters a 6 year professional program right out of high school.
+In 2010, I observed that in Thailand and many other countries, a student interested in medicine or dentistry enters a 6 year professional program right out of high school.
 There is no wasted time taking a typical 4 year general studies Bachelors program prior to medical or dental school.
-In the Philippines, a US citizen can enter into a top rated medical program in english, graduate, and become a licensed physician in the USA, all for $3,500 USD per year.
+In the Philippines, a US citizen could enter into a top rated medical program in english, graduate, and become a licensed physician in the USA, all for $3,500 USD per year.
 Wow, compare that to the cost of undergraduate or professional education in the USA!
 Or how about the Swiss Federal Institute of Technology, considered the most respected technology institute in Europe (and the place where Albert Einstein attended).
-A US citizen can attend for about $1600 USD per year for undergraduate and $3500 USD per year for doctoral programs, all taught in English of course.
+A US citizen could then attend for about $1600 USD per year for undergraduate and $3500 USD per year for doctoral programs, all taught in English of course.